Why is action needed?

 How can we radically cut down the burning of fossil fuels?

 The 2015 United Nations Paris Climate Agreement was good, because it is something the whole world must do, but the desired results didn’t happen.
-The inability of all members of society to willingly reduce their emissions of CO2 means a mandatory reduction mechanism is needed.
+The inability of citizens, businesses and government to willingly reduce emissions of CO2 means a mandatory reduction mechanism is needed.

 What difference can a single person make?